elastic/gsoc/readme.md

 ##

-### <a name="esclients_update_eslua"></a>Update elasticsearch-lua
+### <a name="elasticsearch_client_lua"></a>Update elasticsearch-lua

 #### Brief explanation

 Currently, elasticsearch-lua is built on top of Elasticsearch 2.x but does not implement all possible Elasticsearch features.
-Moreover, Elasticsearch is already in version 5.2 and many new features are available.
+Moreover, Elasticsearch is already at version 6.1 and many new features are available.

-This project aims to implement the missing features from 2.x and also add the new features from Elasticsearch 5.2.
+This project aims to implement the missing features from 2.x and also add the new features from Elasticsearch 5.x and 6.x.

 #### Expected results

-An updated Lua client to access the Elasticsearch REST API compatible with the latest version (currently 5.2).
+An updated Lua client to access the Elasticsearch REST API compatible with the latest version (currently 6.1).

 #### Knowledge prerequisites